lab-cosmo/sphericart/docs/src/installation.rst

 This will install a shared object library inside the ``sphericart/lib/`` folder.
-See the examples section for more information on how to link the C shared object library in an external application.
+See the examples section for more information on how to link the C shared object library in an external program.